Acuña’s 4 hits, including HR, lead Braves past Phillies 8-1

 Andrew McCutchen’s run-scoring single in the third gave Philadelphia a 1-0 lead.

-The Braves won their home opener before a crowd of 14,302.
+The Braves won their home opener before a crowd of 14,302 as fans returned after being kept away during the pandemic in 2020.
 The Braves are allowing about one-third of the seats at Truist Park to be used in their first homestand.
 They plan to expand that to 50% in their next homestand.

-The Braves wore their 1974 uniforms to honor Hall of Famers Phil Niekro and Hank Aaron.
-The numbers 35 and 44 are stitched on the back of the Braves’ caps this season to honor Niekro and Aaron, respectively, who died in the last year.
-Aaron’s 44 was painted on the outfield grass.

 TRAINER’S ROOM

 Braves: RHP Chris Martin may be available on Saturday after working out before the game.
-Martin left a relief appearance Sunday at Philadelphia with what manager Brian Snitker described Friday as “nerve stuff in his fingers” that caused numbness.
+Martin left a relief appearance Sunday at Philadelphia with what Snitker described Friday as “nerve stuff in his fingers” that caused numbness.
 Martin is expected to work as one of Atlanta’s key late-game relievers. … Infielder Johan Camargo was optioned to the Braves’ alternate training site with Adrianza’s return.

 BRAVES BUY EDGAR SANTANA